Complete Your Software Ensemble: Office 365 vs. G Suite (Workspace)

-If collaboration and productivity application suites were celebrities, Microsoft Office 365 and G Suite would be on the A-list, with starring roles in small and medium-sized businesses and enterprises around the world.
+If collaboration and productivity application suites were celebrities, Microsoft Office 365 and G Suite (Google Workspace was formally called G Suite) would be on the A-list, with starring roles in small and medium-sized businesses and enterprises around the world.
 Both suites boast an impressive repertoire of capabilities, including business email, cloud storage, word processing, video conferencing and more, making them an exciting addition for any organization looking to complete its software cast list.
-The real question is, with such a similar array of talents, how does one choose whether Office 365 or G Suite is the right fit for the part?
+The real question is, with such a similar array of talents, how does one choose whether Office 365 or Workspace is the right fit for the part?

 Features by Edition

 - Business Essentials: For $5/user/mo., Business Essentials users get access to Microsoft’s branded email hosting with a 50 GB mailbox and a custom email address, 1 TB of OneDrive cloud storage for file storage and sharing and 24/7 phone and web support.
 Business Essentials customers also gain access to Microsoft Teams, Microsoft’s unified communications platform, which features team collaboration tools and video conferencing for up to 250 people.Although Business Essentials includes the full Microsoft Office suite, it only offers the web and mobile versions of Office apps, meaning users miss out on some of the advanced features of the desktop version.
 Business Essentials is best suited for organizations that require the flexibility to work remotely.